Buying Guide · 2026

 A complete head-to-head across every dimension that matters to a Paris visitor in 2026.

-Category Digital E-Ticket Physical Card
+Category Digital E-Ticket (official site) Physical Card (via resellers)

 Getting Your Pass

-Time to collect 0 minutes 20–40 minutes (travel + wait)
+Time to collect None 20–40 minutes on day one

 Using the Pass